philipturner/transimpedance-amplifier/README.md

 ![August 8](./Documentation/New/August8.jpg)

-_Cross-section view of the Elmer simulation results in FreeCAD, showing where the electrostatic energy is concentrated.
+_Cross-section view of the Elmer simulation results, showing where the electrostatic energy is concentrated.
 The sharp corners of the conductors contain 90% of the energy associated with capacitance._

 TODO: Explain the simulation results and compare to literature data.